wireservice/agate-charts/docs/install.rst

 Supported platforms
 ===================

-fever supports the following versions of Python:
+agate-charts supports the following versions of Python:

 * Python 2.6 (tests pass, but some dependencies claim not to support it)
 * Python 2.7